harrisonlab/phytophthora_fragariae/OrthoFinder.md

 216
 ```

-#The Race 1 CRN genes not found in orthogroups were identified:
+## The Race 1 CRN genes not found in orthogroups were identified

 ```bash
 for num in 1